openstack-infra/zuul/doc/source/admin/components.rst

 Finger Gateway
 --------------

-The Zuul finger gateway connects to the standard finger port (79) and listens for finger requests specifying a build UUID for which it should stream log results.
+The Zuul finger gateway listens on the standard finger port (79) for finger requests specifying a build UUID for which it should stream log results.
 The gateway will determine which executor is currently running that build and query that executor for the log stream.